Golf Tutorials

 In cold weather, the key is layering.
 Being able to add or remove clothing allows you to adapt as your body warms up or the temperature changes.

 • Base Layer: A snug-fitting, moisture-wicking shirt is your foundation.
-It keeps you dry, which is the a vital factor in staying warm.
+It keeps you dry, which is a vital factor in staying warm.

-• Outer Layer: A windproof and water-resistant jacket is a life saver.
+• Outer Layer: A windproof and water-resistant jacket is a lifesaver.
 Wind is often the biggest enemy on a cold day, so blocking it out is non-negotiable.

 Tools to Sharpen Your Skills